elasticio/elasticio.github.io/_developer-guide/local-agents.md

 kube-scheduler-agent                   1/1       Running   0          55m
 kubernetes-dashboard-79ddfdc44-x4gq9   1/1       Running   0          55m
 ```
-If you see a similar output then everything is runnin properly.
+If you see a similar output then everything is running properly.
 Time to deploy
 the **Virtual Machine Descriptor** files: `agent-gateway` and `agent-boatswain`.